g-h-0-S-t/translator/README.md

 # Definition of Brute force according to author w.r.t. this tool
 Google restricts requests after some time, giving **4XX** error.
 The tool closes Chrome, changes TOR circuit, and retries the translation process from where it had left off.
 # Requirements
-WHONIX, Python 3, Chrome, Selenium
+WHONIX Operating System, Python 3, Chrome, Selenium
 # What's included
 translator.py, chromedriver for selenium
 # Usage